Stalloyde/webpack-template/README.md

 1. npm init -y

-2. npm install webpack webpack-cli --save-dev --save lodash --save-dev style-loader css-loader --save-dev csv-loader xml-loader toml yamljs json5 --save-dev --save-dev html-webpack-plugin --save-dev html-loader
+2. npm install webpack webpack-cli --save-dev --save lodash --save-dev style-loader css-loader --save-dev csv-loader xml-loader toml yamljs json5 --save-dev --save-dev html-webpack-plugin --save-dev html-loader --save-dev @babel/core @babel/cli

 You will also need to do some minor editing to the following in the package.json file: